tnn1t1s/deebo-prototype/README.md

 # Deebo: Autonomous Debugging Agent MCP Server

 Deebo is an autonomous debugging system built for integration into coding agent workflows using the Model Context Protocol (MCP).
-It generates and validates hypotheses in parallel, then synthesizes information for the best fix.
-It acts as a delegated tool that can investigate software bugs, run experiments in isolated environments, and report validated fixes, asynchronously, without human intervention.
+It acts as a delegated tool that can investigate software bugs, run experiments in isolated environments, and report validated fixes, asynchronously by generating hypotheses in parallel, without human intervention.

 If you'd like to see a run, I recommend memory-bank/7d4cacd8ed6f/sessions/session-1743739554230.
 Deebo working on Deebo's codebase!